 Tell us how you are protecting birds at your own home or place of work.
 Click here.

 The Bird-Window Collision Working Group (BCWG) Project

-Peer-reviewed, published research estimates that a minimum average of one million birds collide with windows in the USA daily; 365 - 988 million annually.
-The Bird-window Collision Working Group (BCWG) has developed an outreach program intended to address and reduce avian mortality at residential and low-rise buildings.
+Peer-reviewed, published research estimates that 365 - 988 million birds collide with windows and other reflective and transparent surfaces on buildings and other manmade structures each year in the U.S., which equates to an astonishing average of one to three million collisions a day.
+The Bird-window Collision Working Group (BCWG) has developed an outreach program intended to address and reduce avian mortality at residential and low-rise buildings, which is where the vast majority of all bird window collisions in the U.S. are believed to occur.
 The BCWG includes the Acopian Center at Muhlenberg College, Audubon Pennsylvania, and the Lehigh Valley and Wyncote Audubon Societies.
 Trained volunteers will educate people about the causes and patterns of collisions and ways they can be prevented.
 The program will provide a means to share stories of successful mitigations they have completed with others through social media and the Audubon website.
 A portal to collect data on each individual’s actions will be key part of the engagement and recognition strategy.
 The project will provide a path to move individuals from personal action to collective community action.
 To succeed, the project will connect with partners that include, nature centers, bird clubs, garden clubs, civic associations, and others.